Githbhatia/ReadV2/README.md

  Changes 12/7/2024
  *Revised the 3D-orbit plot to have equal axis in all three directions.
 Added option to create response spectra for velocity and displacement in addition to acceleration as requested by a user.

+Changes 12/8/2024
+*Revised 3D-orbit plot to have colors based on z displacements (up-down).
+Changed the main gui window to be scrollable for users with lower resolution monitors.